davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

 - **File System as Trees:** Think of the computer's file system as a tree (okay really it's a graph, but let's keep it simple), where the nodes can be directories (that is, folders) and files.
 As in all trees, edges represent a parent-child relationship.
 In the context of file systems, this parent-child relationship expresses the what files and directories (children) are enclosed within a (parent) directory.
 Clearly, files are always leaf nodes (they don't have children), but directories may have children.
 The root node of the file system is called the **root directory** -- just think of it as the top-level directory that stores _everything_.

 - Everything's still a little abstract, so let's run the `tree` command to see the file system.
-From your terminal, run:
+From your shell, run:
   ```
   $ tree
   ```